ATTITUDE INDICATOR TYPE F4C

 Upon the first application of 115 V AC power:

-This video of the initial testing demonstrates the control of the pitch axis of the roller blind:
+This video of the initial testing demonstrates the control of the elevation axis of the roller blind:

-In the pitch axis control of the roller blind was fantastic, very responsive to my inputs, and no overshoot to fast changes.
+In the elevation angle axis control of the roller blind was fantastic, very responsive to my inputs, and no overshoot to fast changes.

 REPAIR